fern-api/fern/docs/README.md

 ## Why use Fern?

-### 1. Schema-first API design
+### 1. Practice schema-first API design

 Write your [Fern API Definition](#what-is-a-fern-api-definition) before writing any code.
 This single source of truth keeps your client libraries (SDKs), server implementation, and documentation in sync.
 Companies like _Amazon, Palantir, and Stripe_ practice this method of API development.

-### 2. The best API code generation available (seriously)
+### 2. Best-in-class code generation

-Fern is designed to optimize for high quality code generation.
+Ferrari makes luxury sports cars.
+Fern generates kick-ass code.
+It is designed to optimize for high quality code generation.
 Generated code is **idiomatic** (i.e., it follows the convention of the language) and **strongly typed** (i.e., the types of variables and objects are explicitly specified).

-### 3. Iterate faster across teams
+### 3. Iterate faster

-With an API definition, development projects that involve multiple teams (e.g., backend, web, mobile) can proceed much faster.
+With an API definition, development projects that involve multiple engineers/teams (e.g., backend, web, mobile) can proceed much faster.
 Frontend teams can immediately start building components regardless of whether or not the backend is ready.

 ## What is a Fern API Definition?